Francoise Hardy Discography (Slipcue e-Zine French Pop guide) Slipcue.Com French Music Guide

 Portrait of Francoise Hardy

-One of the most striking French singers of the 1960s, Francoise Hardy is considered part of the bubblegummy ye-ye scene, though her moody, elegant records are not as bouncy or perky as the more prefab female singers, such as France Gall or Brigitte Bardot.
+One of the most striking French singers of the 1960s, Francoise Hardy (1944-2024) was considered part of the bubblegummy ye-ye scene, though her moody, elegant records are not as bouncy or perky as the more prefab female singers, such as France Gall or Brigitte Bardot, and reflected much greater soulfulness and depth.
 Besides being incredibly cool, Hardy is notable for being the first French "girl" singer to write and record her own songs, rather than music given to her by a producer.
-Her folk-rock take on the chanson tradition is marvelously alluring and warm.
+Her folk-rock take on the chanson tradition is in turns alluring, foreboding, rueful and joyous.
 Hardy married psych-pop rocker Jacques Dutronc, a pop match made in heaven.
+They divorced in 1988, but remained close; their son, Thomas Dutronc, also became a recording artist.

 Discography